devesh-anand/devesh-anand.github.io/src/content/blog/random-numbers.md

 ---
 title: How computers generate random numbers
-subtitle: Myths, exaggeration and huge business
+description: Random numbers are not that random, or are they?
 pubDatetime: 2021-05-18T12:00:00.0000
 slug: how-computers-generate-random-numbers
 featured: true
-description: Random numbers are not that random, or are they?
 tags: ["software"]
 ---